• Home

 In the meantime, various other Perth expatriates had gathered in Sydney in bands such as The Scientists and Hoodoo Gurus.
 In 1987 Peter Simpson got together with some ex-members of these bands to form The Dubrovniks.

-A couple of hit indie singles and an ARIA-award-nominated debut album saw The Dubrovniks become bigger than anyone had anticipated and they were soon touring Europe, recording a second album and even breaking into the mainstream Top 40.
+A couple of hit indie singles and an ARIA-award-nominated debut album saw The Dubrovniks become bigger than anyone had anticipated, and they were soon touring Europe, recording a second album, and even breaking into the mainstream Top 40.
 As they prepared to record their third album Peter decided that he couldn’t give The Dubrovniks the dedication it deserved and left the band.
 He returned to record the Dubrovniks fourth album in 1994 but by then other members were also finding that other commitments made it harder to function as a band and The Dubrovniks drifted apart.

 • Log out